M-rcus/OnlyFans-Cookie-Helper/README.md

     - `x_bc` isn't available via the regular `cookies` permission, so we need a workaround (which utilizes the `storage` permission).
 - `contextualIdentities`
     - On Firefox, it's used to support multi-account containers.
-    - On Chromium-based browsers (Google Chrome, Brave, Microsoft Edge etc.) it does nothing.
-However, it will give a warning (that you can ignore).
+    - ~~On Chromium-based browsers (Google Chrome, Brave, Microsoft Edge, Vivaldi, Opera etc.) it does nothing.
+However, it may give a warning.
+The extension should still work even with this warning.~~ - This should no longer happen as of v2.2.0.

 ## LICENSE